 Mr. Hall's employment agreement, which initially had a two-year term beginning February 13, 2007, provides that he will serve as President, Chief Executive Officer and Chairman of the Board of NCM Inc. On each May 24, beginning in 2007, one year is added to the term of the agreement.
 The agreement initially provided that Mr. Hall be paid an initial base salary at the rate of \$700,000 per year, subject to annual increases at the discretion of the Compensation Committee based on previous year performance, market conditions and other factors deemed to be relevant by the Compensation Committee.
 The Compensation Committee increased Mr. Hall's base salary to \$721,000 effective January 2008, to \$735,420 effective January 14, 2010 and to \$750,128 effective January 13, 2011.
 In addition to base salary, Mr. Hall is eligible to receive an annual cash bonus pursuant to NCM Inc.'s annual Performance Bonus Plan based upon attainment of performance goals determined by the Compensation Committee.
 Mr. Hall will also be reimbursed for reasonable out-of-pocket business expenses.
 Under the agreement, during his employment and for 12 months thereafter, Mr. Hall, subject to certain limitations, has agreed not to compete with NCM Inc. or any of its affiliates or subsidiaries or solicit anyone who was employed by these entities.
-Under the agreement, Mr. Hall has also agreed not to divulge or disclose confidential information of NCM Inc. or its affiliates or subsidiaries except in the business of and for the benefit of NCM Inc., or as required by law.
+Under the agreement, Mr. Hall has also agreed not to divulge or disclose confidential information of NCM Inc., or as required by law.